nesarashree/sync-up-app/syncup-react/README.md

 # Getting Started with Create React App

+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*

 ## Development
 The SyncUp app is a dynamic web application built with [React](https://react.dev/) and Firebase.